makanyane/IWTE/documentation/M2_Settlement_Modding.md

 If main textures are not found the buildings will appear black in game, if the _normal textures are not found the lighting will look very very bad!

 ### Building Animations

+NB:  CUSTOM ANIMS - ANY CUSTOM ANIM, INCLUDING JUST RE-NAMED VANILLA ONES, WILL CTD THE GAME FOR MAC/LINUX USERS

+To view the animations used in a .world use ***M2 WorldFiles > upadate animation paths***, select the animation set you want to view/amend from the drop-down list and click OK.

 ![M2_world_animation_selection.jpg](../IWTEgithub_images/M2_world_animation_selection.jpg)

+You will then see the paths for each transition within that animation set.

 ![M2_world_animations_list.jpg](../IWTEgithub_images/M2_world_animations_list.jpg)

+Only the .anim files are named, the .evt and .mesh files need to be supplied with the same name and in the same folder.

 ### Building Effects